Feng Shui In The Home Office: How To Spruce Up Your Personal Workspace For Increased Productivity And Wellbeing

 The benefits of a nice workspace

-Ultimately, feng shui is a broad and sprawling subject whose principles can’t really be encapsulated in a single blog post.
+Ultimately, feng shui is a broad and sprawling subject the principles of which can’t really be encapsulated in a single blog post.
 But, though we may not be experts, one thing feng shui can certainly teach us is the importance of a clean, welcoming, and inviting workspace.

-So, whether it’s a few extra plants or a full office redesign, get your feng shui on and start harmonising your workplace!
+So, whether it’s a few extra plants or a full home-office redesign, bring some harmony to your work space with a bit of feng shui!